hrs/recipes/recipes/apple-sauce.md

 Chop apples finely.
 Combine all ingredients in a saucepan and cook over medium heat for 15-20 minutes, until apples are soft.

-Blend sauce if desired to smooth it out
+Blend sauce if desired to smooth it out.